Skip to main content

 • Simpler Hardware: Because we only ever interfere two states at a time, the measurement complexity remains constant even as the dimension grows.

-• High Efficiency: In systems using Spatial Light Modulators (SLMs), F-qubits utilize the active area of the device much more efficiently than traditional high-dimensional states.
+• High Efficiency: In systems using Spatial Light Modulators (SLMs), \(F\)-qubits utilize more of the active area of the device than traditional high-dimensional states.

 • Security: We mathematically proved that even though these states look “two-dimensional,” they can still be used to bound the information leaked to an eavesdropper in a high-dimensional Hilbert space.